ngallo/playground-server/README.md

-# Permguard AuthZ Server Playground
+# Permguard AuthZServer Playground

-A sandbox environment for exploring and testing the Permguard AuthZ Server.
+A sandbox environment for exploring and testing the Permguard AuthZServer.